Johnny-droid/YummyYummy/README.md

 hash passwords
 When making an order, make sure you only insert product of the same restaurant -> Fazer um trigger ou algo semelhante para garantir que uma order é de um só restaurante
-Use javascript maybe to change the color of things in single restaurant page List the menu of each restaurant in it's page and add a way to create a "basket" for an order (invetar um número de tele aleatório para colocar no footer e fingir como linha de suport técnico) adicionar comentários/reviews editar perfil donos dos restaurantes, editar perfil dos restaurantes, adicionar/editar pratos, e etc Add option to add restaurant to favourites list
+List the menu of each restaurant in it's page and add a way to create a "basket" for an order (invetar um número de tele aleatório para colocar no footer e fingir como linha de suport técnico) adicionar comentários/reviews editar perfil donos dos restaurantes, editar perfil dos restaurantes, adicionar/editar pratos, e etc Add option to add restaurant to favourites list
-Ask the aditional things for sign up things to sign up
+Ask the aditional things for sign up things to sign up and change things from Client/Owner to User Don't forget to ask wether it will be user or courier Courier and Restaurant Owner can change status of deliveries Restaurant Owners can reply to customers